VoordeMensen/wordpress-plugin/readme.txt

 1. VoordeMensen settings page.

 == Changelog ==

+= 2.0.14 =
+Fixed a caching issue, make the plugin more stable in a cached enviroment.
+Improved sorting of event_dates and buttons shortcodes.

 = 2.0.13 =
 Adding session management using session id's aquired from the VoordeMensen server, making the plugin compatible with caching plugins.